 That's in theory only though, as there are means of stealing passwords without having to decrypt them first.
-This can be through social engineering, keyloggers or software that records network traffic.
+This can be through social engineering, keyloggers, companies that store the passwords in plain-text format, or software that records network traffic.

 It is also important to note that unique means also that you can't use the username or a slight derivation of it as your password.